 What happens in the Children’s Department

-Please go to reception when you arrive to give your details to a receptionist.
-You will then see the assessment nurse.
-They will talk to you to see how you are feeling, and can give you some medicine if any part of you hurts or you are feeling very unwell.
-You’ll then be asked to wait in our children’s waiting room until a nurse or doctor is ready to see you.
+Give your details to a receptionist when you arrive.
+You will then see the triage nurse.
+They will talk to you to see how you are feeling and can give you some medicine if you need.
+You’ll then be asked to wait in our children’s waiting room until a nurse practitioner or doctor is ready to see you.
+Nursing staff and health care assistants will check on you to make sure you are okay while you wait.

-At the end of your visit you will either go home, be asked to go to our Children’s Outpatients for follow up, or you may need to stay on the children’s wards in the hospital to have more treatment to help you get better.
-If this does happen, don’t worry, one of your parents can stay on the ward with you.
+At the end of your visit you will either go home or be asked to attend Children’s Outpatients for follow up at a later date.
+You may need to stay on the attached short stay unit in the hospital to have more treatment to help you get better.
+If this does happen, one parent can stay with you.

-A few children sometimes need to stay in hospital longer and may need to go to the Great North Children’s Hospital in Newcastle to get better.
+Some children who need to stay in hospital longer may need to go to the Great North Children’s Hospital in Newcastle to get better.
 Again, don’t worry one of your parents can stay with you.

 If you are 12 and over we will also: